 Costs associated with refinancing

-While refinancing or restructuring your mortgage can save you money, there are likely to be fees associated with the process, especially if you’re switching to a totally new lender.
+While refinancing or restructuring your mortgage can save you money, there are likely to be fees associated with the process, especially if you’re switching to a totally new bank or lender.

-- Break fees – you currently have a mortgage agreement in place with your lender that will have had you paying interest on the loan in the future.
+• Break fees – you currently have a mortgage agreement in place with your lender that will have had you paying interest on the loan in the future.
 To refinance, you will be breaking this agreement to start another, which means your current lender loses that forecast revenue.
 New Zealand law requires banks to provide an option for fixed rate contracts to be broken, but also allows them to charge a fee to recover costs.
-To find out what break fees will be involved for your situation, talk to your current lender.
+To find out what break fees or break costs will be involved for your situation, talk to your current bank or lender.

-- Valuation fees – if you’re required to provide a current registered valuation of your property to your new lender, you’ll have to dip into your bank account.
+• Valuation fees – if you’re required to provide a current registered valuation of your property to your new bank or lender, you’ll have to dip into your bank account.
 A registered valuation generally costs at least $500.
 Always ask for a quote before you commit.

 When is the best time to refinance or restructure?